A Brief Overview

 Initially I had thought that the many different cultures evidenced as practicing the Religion of the Sun in some form had done so independently of one another.
 In my research, I had come across many similarities between the symbols of ancient cultures (even though they were never meant to have had any contact with one another), and had put this down to people within these ancient cultures coming upon the same spiritual knowledge through mystical experience and encoding it using the same symbols.

 The penny dropped only later, in March 2016, when researching ancient sites on the Internet, I stumbled across the website of Martin Doutre of http://celticnz.co.nz/.
 In his work, Doutré painstakingly analyzes the measurements used in the building and layout of many ancient sites in different parts of the world, and demonstrates that their builders used the same standard measurement system, and thus were part of or influenced by the same global civilization.
 Although Doutré does not discuss the Religion of the Sun, he does recognize that the builders of these sites venerated the sun.
-After reading some of his articles, Mark and I realized that the traces of the ancient Religion of the Sun that we had been researching and studying had originated from the same source in remote times, and had once been the religion of a post ice-age global culture and civilization now lost.
+After reading some of his articles, Mark and I realized that the traces of the ancient Religion of the Sun that we had been researching had originated from the same source in remote times, and had once been the religion of a post ice-age global culture and civilization now lost.
 Mark and I named this civilization “the Lost Civilization of the Sun.”

 What I present in my videos is based on our findings and supported by my own ongoing research.
 I also draw upon the research of other authors who have presented their own findings on lost civilizations, and whose work I admire and acknowledge.
 I have done so under the title “Sakro Sawel.”
 This is another term Mark and I put together, this time by looking through online dictionaries of reconstructed Proto-Indo-European words.
 “Sakro” means sacred, and “Sawel” means sun in the ancient Proto-Indo-European language—we joined these words together to create Sakro Sawel (meaning “sacred sun”), the name for the YouTube Channel and website I use.